openstack-archive/nova-solver-scheduler/solver_scheduler.rst

 -------

-All Solver implementations will be in the module (:mod:`nova.scheduler.solvers`).
+All Solver implementations will be in the module (:mod:`nova_solverscheduler.scheduler.solvers`).
 A solver implementation should be a subclass of ``solvers.BaseHostSolver`` and they implement the ``host_solve`` method.
 This method returns a list of host-instance tuples after solving the constraints optimization problem.